 Is Trinidad & Tobago Expensive?

-If you’re visiting Trinidad for Carnival or not, the most money you will be spending is for flight and accommodations.
+If you’re visiting Trinidad for Carnival or not, the most money you will be spending is on flight and accommodations.
 In the past seven years, I’ve paid between $300-$700 for non-stop roundtrip flights from NYC to Port of Spain with the most expensive flight being for Carnival (and that was a STEAL).
 Accommodation prices range between $50-200+/night depending on where you stay and the time of year.
 Below was the exchange rate around the time of our trip:

 $1 USD = $6.75 TT